General Information About Cybersecurity

 - "Colombia's struggling guerrila movement appears to have suffered yet another defeat because of technology.
 The names of more than 9,000 rebels have fallen into government hands.
 Two government officials said this week [26 Sep 2008] that soldiers raiding a rebel camp in February found a memory stick that held the names, aliases and identity numbers of 9,387 rebels — and even included the photos of some of them."
 The group was FARC, the Revolutionary Armed Forces of Columbia.
 New York Times 26 Sep 2008, pg A8.

-- USB storage devices have been stolen from U.S. military bases in Afghanistan by local cleaning staff and sold in the local bazaars.
+- USB storage devices have been stolen from U.S. military bases in Afghanistan by local cleaning staff and sold in the local bazaars through the 2000s.
 Stories were carried by the BBC and the Los Angeles Times.

 - 1999 — Malicious hackers took control of a Gazprom gas pipeline in Russia for around 24 hours.

-control systems of a sewage treatment plant in Maroochy Shire,
+industrial control systems of a sewage treatment plant

-Queensland, Australia, and released at least a million liters
+released at least a million liters of raw sewage

 "Located in a tourist area on the east coast, the sewage system has 142 pumping stations connected by radio to monitoring computers.